Crafts | Kids

 7 – Play with different mediums

-One thing we like to do is write down any ideas we have throughout the week and put them into a shoebox.
-You can put in more than just craft ideas, we add materials, colors, actions, dreams we had.
+One thing we like to do is write down any easy crafts we come up with throughout the week and put them into a shoebox.
+You can put in more than just crafts, we add supplies, colors, actions, and dreams we had.
 Pull a few out and you can usually stitch them together into a new kids’ craft.

 8 – Come up with crafting themes